 How To Take A Magnesium Supplement That Won't Mess With Your Gut

-While magnesium is naturally present in a number of foods, including dark leafy greens, whole grains, nuts and seeds, milk, yogurt, and legumes, it's estimated that 48% of the U.S. population doesn't consume enough of them to sufficiently draw recommended amounts of this critical nutrient.
+While magnesium is naturally present in a number of foods, including dark leafy greens, whole grains, nuts and seeds, milk, yogurt, and legumes, it's estimated that 48% of the U.S. population doesn't consume enough of them to sufficiently draw recommended amounts of this critical nutrient that plays a role in everything from blood sugar to sleep quality.
 That's a problem since low levels of magnesium over the long term can put you at greater risk of a number of health conditions, including heart disease, high blood pressure, type 2 diabetes, and osteoporosis.
 That's where supplements come in.

 The issue really boils down to too much unabsorbed magnesium, which attracts water from surrounding tissues in the intestine or colon and overstimulates the bowel.
 "In higher doses, magnesium can interfere with the smooth muscles of the intestines, causing stimulation of the gut or some relaxation/disruption of the normal peristalsis," explains double board-certified surgeon and author Kent Sasse, M.D.
 "The result is diarrhea and sometimes cramping pain."